Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Analysis Results

 Figures~\ref{fig:dCSCorner_75} and~\ref{fig:kde_chi_p} also show that the beyond-GR posterior distributions are more sharply peaked and more tightly constrained than the GR posterior distributions.
 Indeed, the spread in $q$ and $\chi_p$ in the $\ell = 37$ km case is 10 times smaller than the $\ell = 0$ case.
-While all posteriors narrow with increased SNR, the tighter constraints on the posterior distributions in the beyond-GR case can be explained using Fig.~\ref{fig:GRPlane}.
-In this case, if the beyond-GR solution moves off of the plane of GR solutions $\mathcal{H}_\mathrm{GR}$ (cf. Fig.~\ref{fig:BeyondGRSpace}), then the hyper-sphere formed around the solution due to noise in the data will have a smaller intersection with $\mathcal{H}_\mathrm{GR}$, and hence produce tighter posteriors in the space of GR solutions.
+While all posteriors narrow with increased SNR, the tighter constraints on the posterior distributions in the beyond-GR case can be explained by considering the intersection of iso-likelihood contours with the signal manifold in the space of Fig.~\ref{fig:BeyondGRSpace}.
+The width of the likelihood distribution is controlled by the width of the intersection of such contours around the point in the manifold closest to the true signal (the maximum likelihood point); this is solely a function of the curvature of the signal manifold at that point, as would be evaluated by the Fisher matrix.
+When the maximum likelihood point corresponding to the beyond-GR signal lies in a region of parameter space with higher (such as low $q$) or lower (such as high $q$) curvature, then the width of the likelihood distribution in the recovered parameters decreases or increases accordingly with respect to the GR solution.

+The specific point in parameter space which will maximize the likelihood will vary with the signal morphology and the preference for specific parameters (e.g., low $q$ in Fig.~\ref{fig:kde_chi_p}) is not trivial to explain, and is left for future work.

 For small deviations away from GR, we would expect parameter biases to appear as linear drifts in the multi-dimensional parameter space that are proportional to $\ell^4$.
 This is indeed the observed behavior in $q$ and $\chi_p$ in Fig.~\ref{fig:kde_chi_p}.
 The inferred value of $\chieff$, however, varies with $\ell$ in a more complicated way and even displays multi-modal structure.
 We have verified that this $\chieff$ behavior is convergent with increasing SNR, it is therefore well-resolved and not a sampling artifact.
 This suggests that some simulated signals are away from the regime of small deviations at least as far as $\chieff$ is concerned.